As I say, Rush Limbaugh executing assigned host duties flawlessly.

 Why in the world are the media a factor?

-Well, of course they are a factor, and the reason is they're not media.
+And the reason is they're not media.

-They happen to pretend or portray people running around finding out things nobody else knows and telling everybody, but that's not what they do.
+They happen to pretend or portray people running around, finding out things nobody else knows and telling everybody.

 You don't need 70 people at a White House press conference to tell people what happened there.

-You need a camera, and maybe a couple reporters, and that's it.
+You need a camera and maybe a couple reporters and that's it.

 But you see, media can't trust you to watch Obama without them telling you what you just saw and analyzing it.

-There's a blogger out there by the name of Ace of Spades, and this guy is good.
+There's a blogger out there by the name of Ace of Spades.

 For example, when the media gets exercised over something I say that they find righteously indignant, he understands it was a joke and that they have no sensitivity whatsoever.

-And Jonah Goldberg reminds us of this.
+But here's the point, and Jonah Goldberg reminds us of this.

-Do you know what a McGuffin is?
+Do you know what a MacGuffin is?

-So in the Maltese Falcon, for example, the hero wants the Maltese Falcon.
+So in The Maltese Falcon, for example, the hero wants the Maltese Falcon.

 But there's always somebody trying to stop the hero from getting what he wants.

-The McGuffin is his daughter.
+The Liam Neeson movie Taken, the MacGuffin is his daughter.

-His daughter's taken by terrorists, he wants her back.
+His daughter's taken by terrorists.

-The villains, the terrorists don't want him to get her back.
+The villains, the terrorists, don't want him to get her back.

 The whole thing is about who's going to get the MacGuffin.

-And the piece that this ace of spades blog wrote about is that that's how the media covers Obama.
+And the piece that this Ace of Spades blog wrote about is that that's how the media covers Obama.

 There's no questioning the policy.